A realist view on the treatment of identical particles

-I will here describe my own proposal [28].
-It is based on Feynman's method as described in the preceding section, and, following another suggestion by Feynman [29], the exchange degeneracy is fixed by Eq.~(32), that is, by the plus sign only.
+I will here describe my own proposal [25].
+It follows the suggestion by Feynman [26], that the exchange degeneracy is fixed by Eq.~(32), that is, by the plus sign only.
 The minus sign arises in the construction of the exchange function from the original function.
 The single-particle wave functions are of course complemented by a spin part.
 The spin-component eigenfunctions depend on the quantum number $m$ and on the azimuthal angle $\chi$ of a rotation about the spin-quantization axis in the form $\exp(\rmi m\chi)$.
-This is standard quantum mechanics [8, p.~703, 984, 985].
+This is standard quantum mechanics [7, p.~703, 984, 985].
 In standard quantum mechanics the angle $\chi$ is however considered to have no physical significance, and is usually neglected.
 In my approach the external parameter $\chi$ is exchanged along with the other parameters, and thereby acquires physical significance because it becomes a relative phase angle.
 In the case of half-integral $m$ for each value of $\chi$ there are two eigenfunctions, which differ by their signs.
 This is the well known spinor ambiguity, and like the ambiguity represented by the exchange degeneracy, it has also to be fixed.
 This is done by effecting the exchange of $\chi$ by way of rotation, and admitting only rotations in one sense, either clockwise or counterclockwise.
 If it is done so, the second term on the right-hand side of Eq.~(28) acquires the factor $(-1)^{2s}$, $\hbar s$ being the total spin of the particle.

 The essential step leading to this result can be outlined in a simple example: start from the special function \quad $\psi^{(1)}(u_a,\chi_a)\psi^{(2)}(u_b,\chi_b)$, \quad where both single-particle functions belong to the same $m$, and $\chi_b > \chi_a$.
 The exchange of the parameters $u_a$ and $u_b$ changes the function into \quad$\psi^{(1)}(u_b,\chi_a)\psi^{(2)}(u_a,\chi_b)$.\quad Then, when $\psi^{(1)}(u_b,\chi_a)$ is rotated counterclockwise from $\chi_a$ to $\chi_b$ we have \quad$\psi^{(1)}(u_b,\chi_b)=\exp(\rmi m(\chi_b-\chi_a))\psi^{(1)}(u_b,\chi_a)$.\quad Likewise, when \quad$\psi^{(2)}(u_a,\chi_b)$ \quad is rotated counterclockwise from $\chi_b$ to $\chi_a$ we have \quad$\psi^{(2)}(u_a,\chi_a)=\exp(\rmi m(2\pi+\chi_a-\chi_b))\psi^{(2)}(u_a,\chi_b)$. \enskip In this way the product\enskip $\psi^{(1)}(u_b,\chi_a)\psi^{(2)}(u_a,\chi_b)$ becomes\enskip $F\times \psi^{(1)}(u_b,\chi_b)\psi^{(2)}(u_a,\chi_a)$, where